HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

 ### How to compute symbolic transition and absorption matrices

-Maynard supports sympy values in it's functionaility.
+`Maynard` supports sympy.Symbol values.
 Begin by defining a state space as before, but now consider a fitness function that gives symbolic values.